How children acquiring first language

 As a simple example, I have analyzed the language development of a child, Fariz Ahza Bahtiar (1.5 years old).
 I obtain the data by observing Fariz for his latest language development and also interviewing Fariz’s parents to get some information about the language development of Fariz in the past.
 Based on the observation, I can tabulate the research report in this following table.

 Scott, Wendy A. and H. Ytreberg, Lisbeth.
 1990.
 Teaching English to Children.
-New York: Longman
+New York

 0 comments: